I Survived 9/11—These Are the 15 Questions Young People Ask Me the Most

 How long did the haze from the smoke in Manhattan stay?

 The haze stayed in our neighborhood for a very, very long time.
 Six months later, there was still debris in the air and black smog.
 The air quality was very dangerous for a long time, but many people, including my family, didn’t leave because they didn’t have anywhere else to go.
+Read about the story of one 9/11 first responder who is speaking out after breathing in the toxic air at Ground Zero resulted in health issues.

 What would you tell people who have disorders because of 9/11 or other traumatic events?